anthony-hopkins/django_postgresql_docker_start/README.md

 ```
 curl -L -o tmp.zip https://github.com/anthony-hopkins/django_postgresql_docker_start/archive/refs/heads/main.zip && unzip tmp.zip && cp -a ./django_postgresql_docker_start-main/. . && bash ./dpds-setup.sh <DJANGO_PROJECT>
 ```
-* The script that is called handles building the django project as well as providing proper docker and django configurations.
+* The script that is called handles building the Django project as well as providing proper docker and Django configurations.
 * After the script is ran you should see similar output based on your own project name:
 ```
 AnthonyHopkins@DESKTOP-4AC785K MINGW64 ~/PycharmProjects/testing